RFK Jr. says he’s not anti-vaccine. His record shows the opposite. It’s one of many inconsistencies

 That kind of support has demonstrated some of the contradictions in Kennedy’s candidacy.
 He has said he wants to “reclaim” the Democratic Party, while aligning himself with far right figures who have worked to subvert American democracy.
 He touts his credentials as an environmentalist, yet pushes bitcoin — a cryptocurrency that requires massive amounts of electricity from supercomputers to generate new coins, prompting most environmental advocates to loudly oppose it.

-“He’s trading in on Camelot, celebrity, conspiracy theories and conflict for personal gain and fame,” Jack Schlossberg, President Kennedy’s grandson, said of his cousin in an Instagram video earlier this month.
+“He’s trading in on Camelot, celebrity, conspiracy theories and conflict for personal gain and fame,” Jack Schlossberg, President Kennedy’s grandson, said of his cousin in an Instagram video in July.
 “I’ve listened to him.
 I know him.
 I have no idea why anyone thinks he should be president.
 What I do know is, his candidacy is an embarrassment.”

-The contradictions between what Kennedy says and his track record were nowhere more apparent than when he testified before a congressional committee this month at the invitation of Republican members.
+The contradictions between what Kennedy says and his track record were nowhere more apparent than when he testified before a congressional committee in July at the invitation of Republican members.

 Anti-vaccine activists, some who work for Kennedy’s nonprofit group Children’s Health Defense, sat in the rows behind him, watching as he insisted “I have never been anti-vaxx.
 I have never told the public to avoid vaccination.”

 But that’s not true.
 Again and again, Kennedy has made his opposition to vaccines clear.
-Just this month, Kennedy said in a podcast interview that “There’s no vaccine that is safe and effective” and told FOX News that he still believes in the long-ago debunked idea that vaccines can cause autism.
+In July, Kennedy said in a podcast interview that “There’s no vaccine that is safe and effective” and told FOX News that he still believes in the long-ago debunked idea that vaccines can cause autism.
 In a 2021 podcast he urged people to “resist” CDC guidelines on when kids should get vaccines.

 “I see somebody on a hiking trail carrying a little baby and I say to him, better not get them vaccinated,” Kennedy said.

-That same year, in a video promoting and anti-vaccine sticker campaign by his nonprofit, Kennedy appeared onscreen next to one sticker that declared “IF YOU’RE NOT AN ANTI-VAXXER YOU AREN’T PAYING ATTENTION.”
+That same year, in a video promoting an anti-vaccine sticker campaign by his nonprofit, Kennedy appeared onscreen next to one sticker that declared “IF YOU’RE NOT AN ANTI-VAXXER YOU AREN’T PAYING ATTENTION.”

 A close examination of Kennedy’s campaign finance filings shows that the anti-vaccine movement lies at the heart of his campaign.